 If you haven’t heard, hubs are an effective strategy for improving internal linking, keyword rankings, and increasing organic traffic.
-Our clients often come to us with questions about the different types of content hubs and how to choose the best one.
+Our clients often ask us questions about the different types of content hubs and how to choose the best one.
 With several types and so many different names for each, it can be daunting to know where to start.

 In this post, I’ll summarize the key differences between each hub with a comparison table and provide examples of the different types of content hubs.